iwaohig/PowerPlatformConnectors/independent-publisher-connectors/LINE WORKS Incoming Webhook/readme.md

 This connector allows you to send messages to LINE WORKS chat rooms through the LINE WORKS Incoming Webhook app.

+You can send a message with a title and body, and optionally include a link button with a specified URL.

 ## Publisher : iwaohig

 ## Prerequisites

-LINE WORKS Incoming Webhook App
+Before using this connector, ensure that the LINE WORKS Incoming Webhook App is installed in your LINE WORKS tenant.
+For detailed installation instructions, please refer to the documentation at the following URL:

 https://developers.worksmobile.com/jp/docs/webhook

+## Obtaining Credentials

+This connector does not require authentication.
+Identification is done through the webhookId, which is specified in the webhook URL.

 ## Supported Operations
-The connector supports the following operations:
+This connector supports the following operation:

-* `Send Message To LINE WORKS chat rooms through the LINE WORKS Incoming Webhook app.
+Send Message: Sends a message to LINE WORKS chat rooms through the LINE WORKS Incoming Webhook app.
+This operation uses the specified webhookId to identify the target chat room.

-## Known Issues and Limitations
-N/A